AlexKougentakos/ValorantAgentTool/README.md

 ### Why Valorant?
 ---

-Valorant is one of my favourite games, and the first game that ever made want to play so much of it.
+Valorant is one of my favorite games and the first game that made me want to play it extensively.

-Another reason, is that working at Riot Games is one of my dreams, so it seemed fitting.
+Additionally, working at Riot Games has been a long-time dream of mine, so creating a tool centered around one of their games felt like the perfect fit.

 ![p](https://i.imgur.com/iqpWJl7.gif)